 A producer field is really just a shortcut that lets us avoid writing a useless getter method.
-However, in addition to convenience, producer fields serve a specific purpose as an adaptor for Java EE component environment injection, but to learn more about that, you'll have to wait until Chapter 14, Java EE component environment resources.
+However, in addition to convenience, producer fields serve a specific purpose as an adaptor for Java EE component environment injection, but to learn more about that, you'll have to wait until ???.
 Because we can't wait to get to work on some examples.